Indulge in the delectable delight of garlic cheese biscuits that perfectly combine the savory flavors of garlic and cheese in every bite.

-To accompany the biscuits, I made bacon wrapped dates, chicken and donut skewers, a mocktail fruit punch bowl, and fresh fruit with coconut cool whip for something sweet.
+To accompany the biscuits, we made bacon wrapped dates, chicken and donut skewers, a mocktail fruit punch bowl, and fresh fruit with coconut cool whip for something sweet.

 Then everyone chips in when it comes to cleaning up.
 I’m also a big fan of using my cute dishware for serving buffet style and then disposable plates, napkins, and flatware for easy cleanup of everything else.

-Easy Garlic & Herb Boursin Cheese Biscuits Recipe
+Garlic Cheese Biscuits Recipe

 - Whether you're prepping your own homemade biscuit recipe or using an already prepared version to bake at home, place the chilled dough onto cookie sheets.

-- Spread about 2 tablespoons of Boursin cheese on top of each biscuit before baking,
+- Spread about 2 tablespoons of Boursin cheese on top of each biscuit before baking.

 - Follow appropriate heating instructions and timing based on your biscuit recipe as usual.